“But they mingled with the [idolatrous] nations and learned their ways, and served their idols, which became a [dreadful] snare to them.” Psalm 106:35

 There are Christians who are blind and numb to the truth of God’s ways.
 These sins place self above God.
 No condemning here, just stating truth.
 My heart is to see people free from all bondage, whatever form it takes.
 God says my people perish for lack of knowledge.
 What is seen as commonplace in culture can be sin in the eyes of God.
 Our culture continually denies and pushes the line.
 Accepting sin never frees or helps anyone, it only pushes them further into bondage.
 Sin hinders relationship with God and left unchecked leads to spiritual death.

 In cultures and countries around the world, abortion is not only accepted but celebrated.
-In China, abortion is considered “normal” and we have heard several times from different people from China, “Abortion is just what we do.”
+In some countries, abortion is considered “normal” and we have heard several times from different people in other countries, “Abortion is just what we do.”

 Callousness comes from cultural conditioning until what was once unthinkable becomes a way of life.
 Cultural change in standards doesn’t happen as fast as boys changing into gold high heeled shoes off the stage.
 If it did, we would be shocked and even perhaps reject it.
 Instead, it happens incrementally until little by little it becomes normal.
 Cultural decline happens one compromise at a time until we look back and think, “How did we get here?”